diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 JavaRDD<String[]> keyedRDD = csvData.flatMap(new ParseLine());
 ```

-If there are only a few input files, and you need to use the wholeFile() method, you may want to repartition your input to allow Spark to effectively parallelize your future operations.
+`If there are only a few input files, and you need to use the wholeFile() method, you may want to repartition your input to allow Spark to effectively parallelize your future operations.`

 Since in CSV we don’t output the field name with each record, to have a consistent output we need to create a mapping.
-One of the easy ways to do this is to just write a function that converts the fields to given positions in an array.
-In Python, if we are outputting dictionaries the CSV writer can do this for us based on the order in which we provide the fieldnames when constructing the writer.
+One of the easy ways to do this is to just write a function that `converts the fields to given positions in an array`.
+In Python, if we are outputting dictionaries, the CSV writer can do this for us based on the order in which we provide the fieldnames when constructing the writer.

 ```python
 def writeRecords(records):